I tend to say that my mother’s mental illness set me free.

 It's a free gift: THE ESSENTIAL KEYS TO HEALING THE MOTHER WOUND

-When you sign up to the Museletter you'll receive your gift as well as a heartfelt letter each Friday about healing the mother wound, information about products, programs and some magical treats.
+When you sign up to the Museletter you'll receive your gift as well as a heartfelt letter each Friday about healing the mother wound, information about products, programmes and other magical treats.

 I wasn’t actually looking for a coach, and in fact, never done any coaching before, but I heard Shelly on a podcast and thought she might be the person to help me find my next vocatinal step.